Jn58/Escape-The-Rock/README.md

 Escape-The-Rock
 ===============

-This is a final project for 'Computer Language and Practice'
+This is a final project for 'Computer Language and Practice' @Korea University, 1st semester 2014